canguiano13/roll-call/howto.md

 I think a good next goal is to get a container running in GCR that can interact with our Cloud SQL instance.

 ### Deploying to GCR cont...
-Started working on a  `build-and-deploy.sh` script file that should eventually allow us to expedite the steps above ^ once we decide database enginge.
+Started working on a `build-and-deploy.sh` script file that should eventually allow us to expedite the steps above ^ once we decide database engine.

 ## app.py - 03/11/2025 - Container running in GCR connected to Cloud SQL instance.
 Inserted functions to initialize a database and connect to our CLOUDSQL instance.